Are You Okay Or Are You An Eldest Daughter?

 @itskennysworld Replying to @abcdefghijk_lmnopgrstuvz #itskennysworld #trending #blowthisup #fyp #tiktokim19 #notaminor #educational #oldestdaughtersyndrome #childhoodtrauma ♬ Monkeys Spinning Monkeys - Kevin MacLeod & Kevin The Monkey

-A video unpacking eldest daughter syndrome from New York-based TikTok creator Kennedy, 19, has 55.5k views and over 5k comments.
+A video unpacking eldest daughter syndrome from Kennedy, 19, a New York-based TikTok creator, has 55.5k views and over 5k comments.
 Kennedy tells Refinery29 that being a first-born daughter has definitely shaped her personality.
 "I didn’t even notice how different and intense my mom’s parenting originally was until my younger siblings were born," she says.
 "I have a 10-year-old sister and a soon-to-be 2-year-old brother, and while my mom definitely loves us all equally and we are her life, she parents them much more gently than she did me.
 Granted, our living situations are very different than when it was just the two of us now that she’s married and we live much more comfortably.
-But as I got older, my mom realised a lot of her parenting techniques were abusive (again, generational trauma) and she unlearned a lot of them once my sister was born."
+But as I got older, my mom realized a lot of her parenting techniques were abusive (again, generational trauma) and she unlearned a lot of them once my sister was born."

 @joycehasatiktok in other news, this cheesecake from mümü is delicious #eldestdaughter #eldestchild #immigrantparents #growingupasian #koreanparents #lovelanguage ♬ original sound - Joyce

-There is no denying the additional layers that exist when taking into consideration factors like social and economic inequalities, religion, cultural background and race.
-In an emotional TikTok, which has had over 750k views, 21-year-old art student Aneira unpacks her frustration at being the eldest daughter.
+There is no denying the additional layers that exist when taking into consideration factors like social and economic inequalities, religion, cultural background, and race.
+In an emotional TikTok, which has had over 750k views, Aneira, a 21-year-old art student, unpacks her frustration at being the eldest daughter.
 "Almost everyone in my Southeast Asian family relies on me," she tells Refinery29.
-"In my culture, family always should be prioritised and the older you get, the more responsibility you have.
+"In my culture, family always should be prioritized and the older you get, the more responsibility you have.
 Being the first daughter and first granddaughter of the family, I was taught that I have to take care of everyone around me.
 I was also taught that everyone looks up to me, and that I have to be perfect because I’m a role model in the family.
 In my experience, it’s rather lonely and hard, especially [on] my mental health.
 It’s like everyone can make mistakes except me."

 Advertisement